cloudmesh-community/fa18-523-57/paper/paper2/paper2.md

 ---
-title: "Caffe - A Deep Learning Framework (Draft)"
+title: "Caffe - The Deep Learning Framework (Draft)"
-date: "October 2018"
+date: "October 12, 2018"
 author: "Pramod Duvvuri, Indiana University"
 ---

 ## Abstract
 The amount of data generated has increased exponentially and so did the advancement of computing power, both these have led us to the era of deep learning.
-This paper aims to summarize a deep learning framework knows as Caffe which was developed by a post-doc named Yangqing Jia at University of California, Berkeley in 2013.
+This paper aims to summarize a deep learning framework knows as Caffe [@jia2014caffe] which was developed by a post-doc named Yangqing Jia at University of California, Berkeley in 2013.
 It is written in C++ and is known for it fast execution and it's Python interface allows it to be used by the vast majority of Python users.
 The framework has then been open-sourced, allowing many users to use, develop and contribute to improve the framework.

 ## Keywords
 fa18-523-58, Deep Learning, Python, C++